What Is Successive Blending? A Phonics Intervention for Struggling Readers

 To do this with a regular blending card or word card, use a blank index card to cover up the third sound so that students only see the first two letters in the word.

-While some task cards may have blending lines that assist students by showing them how to move their finger under the letters, beginning readers should also practice words without the lines.
+While some task cards may include blending lines to show students how to move their fingers under the letters, beginning readers should also practice words without the lines.

 What Do Students Need to Know to Be Able to Use Successive Blending?

-To use the this blending strategy students should know most of their letter sounds, and they must know the letter sounds in the words you are using to teach this strategy.
+To use this blending strategy, students should know most of their letter sounds, and they must know the letter sounds in the words you are using to teach this strategy.

 What Words Can I use for Successive Blending?

-Choose the same words students are having difficulty with using continuous blending.
+Choose the same words that students are having difficulty with using continuous blending.
 Start with words that begin with continuous sounds like s, m, or r, then move onto words that start with stop sounds like p, t, d.
-Be sure that students practice successive blending with different words so that they can practice applying the skill with different letter sounds and so that you can see where they might be making mistakes.
+Be sure that students practice successive blending with different words so they can apply the skill to different letter sounds, and so you can see where they might be making mistakes.

 What do I do once Students have Mastered Successive Blending?